What is Shift Left Testing? And What Does It Mean for DevOps?

 LoadView: Flexibility to Test Real-World Scenarios

 LoadView gives users the option to distribute user load between geographic locations based upon the percent of traffic to your site.
 For instance, if you know that a certain percentage of your customers and users come from a specific geographic location, you can select those specific areas to test.
-The platform utilizes Amazon Web Services (AWS) and Google Cloud Platform (GCP) cloud servers to generate virtual users.
+The platform utilizes Amazon Web Services (AWS) and Azure Cloud Services to generate virtual users.
 Furthermore, users can take their load testing one step further by customizing the type of load curve.
 This provides even greater flexibility for test engineers, depending on their unique scenario.
 LoadView users can choose from three different load curves:

 Load Step Curve